-Want to see the Forbidden City like never before?
+Want to see the Forbidden City but don't have a day to spare for a visit?
 Head to Beijing Jingshan Park, right next door!

 In this guide, we’ll show you how to get there, what to see, and why this park is a must-visit on your trip to Beijing.